Lady Paname

-Lady Paname was a 1950 French comedy film directed and written by Henri Jeanson and starring Louis Jouvet, Suzy Delair, Henri Guisol and Henri Crémieux.
+Lady Paname is a 1950 French comedy film directed and written by Henri Jeanson and starring Louis Jouvet, Suzy Delair, Henri Guisol and Henri Crémieux.
 It tells the story of a young female singer who tries to become a star in the music hall world of the 1920s and falls in love with a composer.
 It was shot at the Boulogne Studios in Paris.
 The film's sets were designed by the art director Jean d'Eaubonne with costumes by Georges Annenkov.

+Plot

+The evocation of 1920s Paris mingles with the rapid rise of the irresistible Caprice, a talented singer, and her tumultuous love affair with Jeff the composer.
+A photographer nicknamed Bagnolet, a gentle anarchist, keeps a gentle eye on Caprice's activities as she becomes Lady Paname, and in the absence of morals, makes love triumph.